syncfusion-content/wpf-docs/wpf/OLAP-Common/How-To/Connect-WCF-Service-by-an-additional-Binding-Type-in-silverlight-application.md

 ---
 layout: post
 title: Connect WCF Service by an Binding in WPF OLAPCommon | Syncfusion
-description: Connect wcf service by an additional binding type in silverlight application in Syncfusion WPF OLAPCommon control, its elements and more.
+description: Connect wcf service by an additional binding type in silverlight application in Syncfusion WPF OLAPCommon control, its elements, and more.
 platform: wpf
 control: OLAPCommon
 documentation: ug